jameshenderson12/webapp-utils/README.md

 # Web App Utilities
-## This is a repo for holding anything useful related to
+### A repo for holding useful files/functions related to the development of web applications.